Svetlan Stoev

 Svetlan Stoev (born 30 August 1960) is a Bulgarian diplomat.
-Since 12 May 2021, he is the Minister of Foreign Affairs in the interim government of Stefan Yanev.
+Between May and December 2021, he was the Minister of Foreign Affairs in the interim government of Stefan Yanev.

 Biography

 Svetlan Stoev was born on 30 August 1960 in Sofia.
 In 1985, he graduated with a degree in "International Relations" at the University of National and World Economy (UNSE).
 Later, he obtained a master's degree, as well as specializations in international economic relations (in Moscow in 1990-1992) and "European institutions and policies" at the Diplomatic Academy "Gustav Stresemann" (In Bonn in 1998).